noahehall/theBookOfNoah/0current/hashicorp/consul.md

 #### intentions

-- allow/deny comms between services
+- allow/deny comms between services: when multiple rules exist, only 1 will be used
 - destination oriented: create intentions for the destination then define which services can access it
   - i.e. destionation X needs to be reached by Y
+- identity based: L4 intentions: identities authn and comms authz by metadata in agent TLS certs;
+- application based: L7 intentions: authnz enforced by L7 request attributes in addition to tls identity

 #### control plane